alexconerly/Cryptocurrencies/README.md

 ![](images_for_readme/k-means_with_4_classes.png)

-Given that the numerical data was now grouped into four classes, a conglomerative dataframe was concatinated to contain the coin name, the four columns used for the numerical input, the three principal components, and the newly created classes.
+Given that the numerical data was now grouped into four classes, a conglomerative dataframe was concatenated to contain the coin name, the four columns used for the numerical input, the three principal components, and the newly created classes.

 ![](images_for_readme/conglomeration_df.png)